sureyeaah/www.actualists.org/investigation.md

 – _Vineeto_

 The above is important to bear in mind.
-For it is only by being utterly open to experiencing emotions,  that the opportunity arises to bring a sincere attentiveness to feelings and to eventually neutralise their worst effects, to **virtually** eliminate them as Vineeto puts it.
+For it is only by being utterly open to experiencing emotions,  that the opportunity arises to bring a sincere attentiveness to feelings and to eventually neutralise their worst effects, to **virtually** eliminate them as Vineeto puts it.[^naming]

+[^naming]: Usually feelings and emotions are used interchangeably on this site unless otherwise stated

-For it is not simply that we have feelings, **we are our feelings.** __Ultimately actual freedom is not about **ceasing to feel,** but about _**ceasing to be**_.
+For it is not simply that we have feelings, **we are our feelings.** Ultimately actual freedom is not about **ceasing to feel,** but about _**ceasing to be**_.
 So it is not the case that we are trying to eliminate feelings with investigation, but simply to probe them and by doing so, progressively remove obstacles to feeling happy and harmless in this moment.
 We are able to stay happier for longer.
 Crucially through investigating we begin to get intimate with the nature of _being_ at its very core.
 Through the dual processes of getting back to feeling good and investigation we will gradually see that what is standing in the way of untrammelled happiness is nothing but ourselves!
 In conjunction with PCEs  we begin to see that it is only through **ceasing to be**, that a permanent peace will be available to us, in this lifetime.

 But we are getting ahead of ourselves a bit.
 Simply, for now whenever there is an impediment to feeling good, as a first step, one needs to find out why one is not feeling good.
 This is especially the case when one has tried to feel good and failed

-_{\* Usually feelings and emotions are used interchangeably on this site unless otherwise stated}_

 ## **The Attitude for Investigation**